gioblu/PJON/documentation/configuration.md

 PJON uses predefined constants, setters and getters to support features and constraints configuration.

 ### Buffers configuration
 Before instantiating PJON it is possible to define the length of its buffers.
-Predefining `PJON_MAX_PACKETS` and `PJON_PACKET_MAX_LENGTH` it is possible to configure this constraints to reach the project memory requirements.
+Predefining `PJON_MAX_PACKETS` and `PJON_PACKET_MAX_LENGTH` it is possible to configure these constraints to reach the project memory requirements.
 Obviously, the less memory is dedicated to buffers, the more memory can be used for something else:
 ```cpp
   #define PJON_MAX_PACKETS 1
   #define PJON_PACKET_MAX_LENGTH 20